sstelfox/stelfox.net/content/knowledge_base/linux/bind.md

 With this configuration, the LDAP back-end will try to connect to server ldap.example.com with simple authentication, without any password.
-It will then do an LDAP subtree search in the "cn=dns,dc=example,dc=com" base for entries with object class idnsZone, for which the idnsZoneActive attribute is set to True.
+It will then do an LDAP subtree search in the `cn=dns,dc=example,dc=com` base for entries with object class idnsZone, for which the idnsZoneActive attribute is set to True.

 For each entry it will find, it will register a new zone with BIND.
 The LDAP back-end will keep each record it gets from LDAP in its cache for 5 minutes.

 It also supports SASL authentication methods which means we can use encrypted authentication and/or kerberos.